adfit11/slowpedal/README.md

 The code for this app is open source, and available at:
 [https://github.com/adfit11/slowpedal](https://github.com/adfit11/slowpedal)

 you may download it to run locally if you wish.
+I also welcome improvements to the code you find here.
+Contribute if you feel moved to!
+I have an email address for the project if you'd like to contact me - __slowpedalproject@gmail.com__

 ## Hardware - Parts List